Jiyaaaa21/VIGIL---AI-Powered-Real-Time-Risk-Aware-Surveillance-for-Public-Safety/ML-Backend/README.md

-## 🧠 Backend Model (Phase 1)
+##  Backend Models (Phase 1)

-> This section describes the **Phase 1 backend model design** used to generate
-> simulated risk signals for the VIGIL frontend.
-> The model operates independently of the frontend and is **not yet integrated in real time**.
+VIGIL’s backend in Phase 1 consists of **two complementary AI perception modules**:

+1. **Crime / Activity Recognition Model** — *What is happening?*
+2. **Weapon Detection Model** — *Is a weapon present, and where?*

+Together, these models form the **perception foundation** for risk-aware surveillance, while decision-making and visualization are handled by the frontend.

+Both models are currently **trained and evaluated offline** and are **not yet integrated into a real-time inference pipeline**.

 ---

+##  Model 1: Crime & Activity Recognition (UCF-Crime)

-### Model Overview
+### Overview

-The Phase 1 backend implements a **multi-class crime activity recognition model** trained on the **UCF-Crime dataset** using a **DenseNet121** backbone.
+This module implements a **multi-class crime activity recognition model** trained on the **UCF-Crime dataset** using a **DenseNet121** backbone.

-The model is designed to recognize a diverse set of **crime-related and non-crime activities** from RGB video frames, serving as a foundational perception module for risk-aware surveillance.
+The model is designed to recognize **crime-related and non-crime activities** from RGB video frames and serves as the **high-level behavioral understanding layer** for the VIGIL system.

 ---